-Emergency contraception (EC) is available in Norway: LNG EC, UPA EC, and the use of IUD for EC are included in national policies for family planning; EC is distributed at numerous sites, including pharmacies, schools, family planning clinics, and gas stations; and LNG EC is often delivered free of charge to young people and vulnerable populations.
+Emergency contraception (EC) is available in Norway: LNG and UPA EC pills, and the use of IUD for EC are included in national policies for family planning.
+LNG EC is often delivered free of charge to young people and vulnerable populations.
+The sale of EC pills outside of pharmacies was approved in 2009.

 Accessibility & prescription status